x

 comments

 This post marks a route up Tyron Peak.
 It says the elevation is 9925 feet.
-The 1979 USGS topo map says it is 9970, and I'm not one to quibble over 50 feet.
+The 1979 USGS topo map says it is 9970, but I'm not one to quibble over 50 feet.

 Tyron Peak trail junction.